todiane/poster-palace/README.md

 <img src="readme/images/rm-pinterest-page.png" width="90%"><br><br>

 Community engagement takes place using the event, not only during promotion of the competition (when competitors are encouraged to share their ideas to gain votes) but also once the competition has finished where a shareable pdf is included.

+Influencer marketing via social media will provide an opportunity for respected and well-known professionals to recommend our posters.

 ## Search Engine Optimisation